 Slowly Becoming Invisible

-Now, as a married mother of two, I’m rather invisible.
+Now, as a married mother of two, I’m invisible.
 I’m out of “the game,” but for an entirely different reason.
 It almost makes issues with body image easier.
 I’m not “supposed” to be attractive or desirable, except to my husband.
 I don’t feel as though I’m in a constant battle with myself to be something (what?
-I don’t know) I’m never going to be.
+I still don’t know) I’m never going to be.
 And yet, I haven’t solved this problem of a poor body image.
-My body is admirable — it grew two humans and sustained them through infancy.
+My body is admirable — it conceived, grew, gave birth to, and sustained two humans through infancy.
 I know this objectively, but I don’t really take it into my heart.

 My Hopes for You

 I think about the young people who are dealing with a poor body image right now, today, because of IBD, and it’s my great hope that they can find a better way to cope with it than I did.
 Every person deserves kindness and respect, and no person should think that they are worthless because they are sick.
 I had some counseling as a teen, but I don’t think it was enough, and I was never offered more.
-Today there are counselors and other mental health professionals that specialize in treating patients with IBD.
-I’ve had the fortune to meet a few of them — in person or virtually — and they are so incredibly helpful.
+Today there are counselors and other mental health professionals that specialize in treating patients with IBD — and they are so incredibly compassionate.
 If you find yourself struggling with body image issues, I hope that you can reach out to someone who can help you.

 There’s already so much suffering because of IBD, you shouldn’t also have to feel that you’re ugly or too skinny or not worthy of love.
 Because you are loved, even if you don’t believe it or know how to take it right now.